maurofr/iGo/README.md

 The whole project is based on live traffic data obtained from [Barcelona opendata](opendata-ajuntament.barcelona.cat).
 The congestion data is updated every 5 minutes on the web, and on the bot as well.
 This way you will always have the most reliable data available.<br />
 #### Displaying congestions
 We made the route plotting so that you can see where you will find some congestion as you can see in [the example image](#usage).
 The legend is:
-1. **Blue**: No congestion (generally it means we have no data, but as we generally we lack the data of small streets, we can assume there will not be a lot of people there).
+1. **Blue**: No congestion (generally it means we have no data, but as we normally we lack the data of small streets, we can assume there will not be a lot of people there).
 2. **Green**: Fluid
 3. **Yellow**:
 4. **Orange**: